The Thanksgiving Meal Is Packed With Vitamins

 • Help make energy and release it

-Where it hides: whole grains (wheats and oats), fish and seafood, meat, poultry, eggs, dairy products, leafy green veggies, beans and peas, citrus fruits
+Where they hide: whole grains (wheats and oats), fish and seafood, meat, poultry, eggs, dairy products, leafy green veggies, beans and peas, citrus fruits

-Where it is in your Thanksgiving Meal: turkey breast, ham, fruit salad with citrus fruits
+Where they are in your Thanksgiving Meal: turkey breast, ham, fruit salad with citrus fruits

 The big bird rules!
 Most of you probably have turkey breast.
 It’s packed with vitamins B6 and B12 as well as nutrients including niacin, selenium, and zinc.